slimsuite/SAMPhaser/README.md

 ### SAMPhaser overview

+Please see [SAMPhaser.md](./SAMPhaser.md) for details of the SAMPhaser algorithm.

 SAMPhaser first identifies variants from a pileup file generated using [SAMtools](https://github.com/samtools/samtools) from a BAM file of mapped long reads.
 SNPs and indels are called for all positions where the minor allele is supported by at least 10% of the reads (`mincut=X`), with an absolute minimum of two reads (`absmincut=X`).